 Members’ Duties and Responsibilities

-The CAT is a non-governing advisory board that shall provide disability related consumer insight to UTA management, as well as the UTA Board of Trustees on matters pertaining to accessible transportation services consistent with the Americans with Disabilities Act of 1990 and its regulations and its subsequent amendments.
+The CAT is a non-governing advisory board that shall provide disability related consumer insight to UTA management, as well as the UTA Board of Trustees, on matters pertaining to accessible transportation services consistent with the Americans with Disabilities Act.
 Members shall:

 Promote community support for UTA’s accessible transportation systems.